When is the Mourne Skyline MTR 2021 race?

 Entry fees are non-refundable.
 Once we have received and accepted your entry, you will not receive a refund if you cannot participate, nor can your entry be deferred to another year.
 This is detailed clearly on our entry form (conditions of entry).

 Athletes who enter the event and want to transfer their entry, or amend personal details can do so via the official 'My Registration' system (detailed in your entry confirmation email) until Thursday 3/9/2021 (11:59pm).
 After this date, changes will not be accepted under any circumstances.

 Entry fees are also non-refundable if the race has to be cancelled or postponed due to circumstances outside our control; for instance due to major incident, adverse/dangerous weather conditions or on police/outside agency advice.

-Please Note - Based on the above and relating to adverse weather conditions; as per Skyrunning UK regulations, we have an 'alternative' low level course earmarked should dangerous conditions force us to revise our primary route.
+Please Note - Based on the above and relating to adverse weather conditions; as per Skyrunning regulations, we have an 'alternative' low level course earmarked should dangerous conditions force us to revise our primary route.
 This will only be used in extreme circumstances, but if it is, unfortunately we cannot provide a refund, nor can we transfer entries to the following year.

 Does your race support charitable causes?

 Each year, Mourne Skyline MTR, if sufficient funds are brought in from the race (we are a not for profit organisation), we will select a charity who has a direct connection with the Mourne Mountains and offer a donation.